scuzzydude/asimov/asimov.md

 [^22]: And if you wrote about it before actually making it happen you'd be considered very vain.
 But if you wrote about it and somehow make writing about part of the solution, I think that's recursive genius.
 So taking credit for it in a footnote would be recursive vanity.

-[^23]: My best guess is I stuck inside a book I loved, I had a big collection, hoping to have a big library some day.
+[^23]: My best guess is I sstuck inside a book I loved, I had a big collection, hoping to have a big library some day.
 Then forgetting all about in my early thirties when I got into the used-book business and sold all my books.
 It would be ironic, but not out of the question, if I'd hidden in an Asimov tome.

+[^24]: For those with me so far, but fear I risk alienating too big a population with my rhetoric, it is strategic.
+Asimov is an engineered system and based on statistical science.
+For every single Astro's hater out there, there are 13,401 and baseball lovers who absolutely despise the Dodgers.
+The fact that the "Asteriks" went through the Red Sox, the Yankees, and the Dodgers to **win** the World Series means that feat has the greatest statistical reach, as there are no teams universally hated by more fans.
+One of the highlights of my adult life was my 2019 Vacation to NYC, where I wore my "Houston Rockets 93-94 NBA Champions" T-shirt every day.
+I got it from Knicks and Yankees fans alike, got called every name in the book, most of which made me even prouder to be from Houston, but I didn't get my ass kicked, not once.
+I attribute that to my natural Texas swagger.
+My wife attributes it to repulsive shielding effect of wearing the same shirt for 120 hours straight.

-[^24]: From Asimov's *Foundation*
+[^25]: From Asimov's *Foundation*

-[^25]:
+[^26]:

-[^26]: My provocation is to prove the point, countries won't go to war over a bunch of paintings.
+[^27]: My provocation is to prove the point, countries won't go to war over a bunch of paintings.
 If I'm wrong, well, it won't be the first time these two have gone to war over the ponderings of some idiot.

-[^27]: In case the rest of the essay wasn't enough, this part here is to make sure I don't every get invited to dinner parties with fancy artsy people.
+[^28]: In case the rest of the essay wasn't enough, this part here is to make sure I don't every get invited to dinner parties with fancy artsy people.

-[^28]: The First Ammendment covers freedom of religion and speech.
+[^29]: The First Ammendment covers freedom of religion and speech.

-[^29]: A mid-21^st^ century trend where basekball fans would get toghether and issue and ICO (Intial Clone Offering) where they would mix the DNA from various superstars to create NBA players.
+[^30]: A mid-21^st^ century trend where basekball fans would get toghether and issue and ICO (Intial Clone Offering) where they would mix the DNA from various superstars to create NBA players.
 Stephan Currys DNA was present in all NBA players, so the kids had taken to calling them all curryiess.

-[^30]: That I like to name things after geniuses.
+[^31]: That I like to name things after geniuses.
 Or Hakeem has turned several of my dreams into reality.
 Aw\...